motus/pytorch-annotated/libtorch/1_libtorch_classes.md

 * **cwrap**, or legacy, that creates Python bindings to TH and THC functions;
 * **native** (currently preferred), that binds Python code to C++ implementations;
-* **nn**, for generating NN-specific bindings, e.g., for loss and activation functons, convolutions, pooling, etc.
+* **nn**, for generating NN-specific bindings, e.g., for loss and activation functions, convolutions, pooling, etc.

 `gen.py` implements all three mechanisms, and dispatches to the right one depending on the input file name or extension.
 Metadata for the bindings is stored in the following files: